ria4/tln/README.md

 # tln

-A website, powered by django.
+a website, powered by django

-Copyright Oriane Tury <contact@oriane.ink>
+by oriane tury <contact@oriane.ink>